CarimA/RPG/events.md

 ### `PlayBgm(string)` (not implemented yet)

+EnableMapBgm()

+DisableMapBgm()

 ### `StopBgm()` (not implemented yet)

 ### `PlaySfx(string)` (not implemented yet)

 ### `PlaySfx(string, Vector2)` (not implemented yet)

+SetTime

+SetTimeScale

+GetTime

+GetTimePhase

+SetDay

+GetDay

+EnableDayCycle

+DisableDayCycle

 ###

 Todo List:
 - Refactor the Day/Night system a class:
-  - handle the timing, allow getting/setting the time (convert from 24 hour units to 0 to 1 scale and back), and allow enabling/disabling time flow (and tie to event commands + raise events per hour)
+  - handle the timing, allow getting/setting the time (convert from 24 hour units to 0 to 1 scale and back), setting the time scale (rate at which time flows) getting the time phase, and allow enabling/disabling time flow (and tie to event commands + raise events per hour)
+  - Implement day of the week!
   - handle loading the LUT textures for interpolating and provide a method to retrieve it
+  - Try and figure out what's causing DirectX to bug out
+  - Decide on how long a day should be in-game (don't forget that City is 60* faster) (1 hour in albion, 1 min in city?)
 - Refactor (remove?) the renderer classes:
   - Remove CanvasSize (pass it to the Camera instead, see below), VirtualRenderTarget2D and any other uneeded classes
   - Refactor ColorGrading to resemble TextureAverager